-21st century politicians are more tech/media savvy than ever and the airbrushed elites feel less human, and increasingly ‘out of touch’, by the day; everything we see, read, and hear seems to be a neatly clipped, PR sanctioned, social media friendly soundbite these days
+21st century politicians are more tech/media savvy than ever, and the airbrushed elite feel less human, and increasingly ‘out of touch’, by the day; almost everything we see, read, and hear seems to be a neatly clipped, PR sanctioned, social media friendly soundbite these days

 With the exception of relatively extreme populists/demagogues, gone is the sense of grass-roots connectivity, accessibility, and pragmatism from mainstream political presentation.
 Everything is scripted, rehearsed, and re-rehearsed, edited, and re-edited – never mind cyborg bedfellows, at this rate we can expect robo-representatives to be making their way onto the ballot before long!

-Relatedly, political advisors are evermore concerned with capturing the attention, and allegiance, of the users of social media
+Relatedly, political advisors are evermore concerned with capturing the attention, allegiance, and data of social media users

 - Are regular/vocal users of such platforms really a good demographic to target?

 - Do they really serve as a barometer for the rest of society?

-- Should politicians really try to pander to these people?
+- Should politicians try quite so hard to target and pander to these people?

-- Do politicians really think they won’t fall foul, like many a colleague?
+- Do politicians really think they are immune from PR mishaps?

 Disclaimer | The author is not responsible for any decisions individuals make directly or indirectly in relation to site content.
 This site does not advise on specific political matters and the content thereon is not intended to replace the advice of any political, economic or legal professional.
 Visitors are encouraged to consider carefully the insights and advice that they come across via this, or any other, web-resource carefully and with a suitably qualified professional before taking any related action